d3sformal/debug-infra-gentests/LLVM/report/REPORT.md

 plugins, tools, and orchestration that allow recording of relevant program state, generation of tests, and their execution.

+All existing prototype infrastructure implementations are available in the project's repository at [https://github.com/d3sformal/debug-infra-gentests/](https://github.com/d3sformal/debug-infra-gentests/).
+The specific outputs of this project, which are reported on in this document, are located in the `LLVM` subdirectory.

 ## 2. Analysis & Research

 We evaluated the viability of various tools and approaches to solving the problem and studied